rzoubek44/R-2_Repo_Fall_2025/README.md

 # Execution

 See what network interfaces are on the Kali machine.
-You should see wlan0 for your adapter.
+You should see wlan0 for your adapter in the DOWN state.

 ip addr

 Kill any processes that could interfere with Wi-Fi adapter with monitoring mode.
+For example, the wpa_supplicant process.

 sudo airmon-ng check kill